WGUNDERWOOD/wgunderwood.github.io/_posts/2022-08-09-local-polynomial-regression-4.markdown

 The data set takes the form of yearly mesasurements of global temperature anomaly between 1880 and 2021, giving 142 samples in total.
-We set the independent variable as the measurement year and the dependent variable as the temperature anomaly, defined as the difference between the average yearly temperature and the average temperature between 1951 and 1980.
+We set the independent variable $x_i$ as the measurement year and the dependent variable $y_i$ as the temperature anomaly, defined as the difference between the average yearly temperature and the average temperature between 1951 and 1980.